How to Make Your Own 3D Printed Lithophane

 - Print the file in Standard White Resin at 50 microns for the best results.
 If you’re rushed for time, 100 microns will still give you great results.

 Automate Post-Processing with Form Wash and Form Cure

 Post-processing 3D printed parts is essential for a perfect finish, and due to the delicacy and extreme thinness of the parts, lithophanes require extra care.

 For the best results, use the Form Wash and Form Cure automated post-processing solutions from Formlabs that simplify the production of small batches customized products.

-Your lithophane is now ready.
+Your 3D printed lithophane is now ready.
 Thanks to the high precision and level of detail, lithophanes created on desktop SLA 3D printers will yield beautiful results.

-Mount it on a window to let the light shine through it, or create a LED-backlit frame to enjoy the lithophane at night.
+Mount it on a window to let the light shine through it or create a LED back light to create a lithophane lamp and enjoy at night.
 Happy LithoForming!